 ana čavić + sally morfill

 rose van mierlo + john ros

-after an ambitious and successful first year of initiating and archiving digital collaborations, ima is pleased to partner with stand4 gallery and community art center in bay ridge, brooklyn, ny, to mount a physical manifestation of the archive. ima’s archived volume i exhibitions from june 2020 through june 2021 will be included. an exhibition catalogue has been produced to celebrate the close of volume i and is available to print-on-demand and as a free downloadable .pdf.
+after an ambitious and successful first year of initiating and archiving digital collaborations, ima is pleased to partner with stand4 gallery and community art center in bay ridge, brooklyn, ny, to mount a physical manifestation of the archive. ima’s archived volume i exhibitions from june 2020 through june 2021 will be included. an exhibition catalogue has been produced to celebrate the close of volume i and is available to print-on-demand.

 the exhibition, archive: volume i, will open with a reception on friday, 10 september, from 7-9pm and will be on view through 23 october 2021. the gallery is open saturday’s from 12-3pm and by appointment. the exhibit will end with a closing reception on saturday, 23 october, from 12-3pm.

 stand4 gallery founder and artistic director, jeannine bardo, will host ima founding directors and curators, rose van mierlo and john ros, via zoom for a discussion about ima, collaborations and institutional critique on saturday, 02 october 2021, from 11a-12p. zoom registration required.